gtalug/website/pages/mailing-list.markdown

 Off topic messages will not be tolerated or endorsed.
 First time offenders will be warned.
 Repeat offenders will be restricted from posting to the list for a one month period, or until such time that the list managers feel the offender is capable of following the rules.

-Please send an email to: <talk-subscribe@gtalug.org>.
+To subscribe send an email to: <talk-subscribe@gtalug.org>.

 Or signup using the HTML form here: <http://gtalug.org/mailman/listinfo/talk>.